 For the four years or so of undergraduate school, university students experience newfound freedom and start making their own big decisions.
 These new freedom-havers and decision-makers can now go off-campus into the “wild” and fend for themselves.

 And by “fend for themselves,” I mean be able to book a hotel room, work the metro, schedule day trips and even remember where you parked a car the night before.
 Exposed to the new world, college students experience crazy adventures like no one else.
+(Of course, you could stay at home and play some free slots, no download, and avoid the headache of a hangover and a night in jail.)
 All this begs the question: What types of adventures should college students have?

 1. Study Abroad